 A super listener will not only consume your content, he or she will also help you grow your audience by sharing it to others.

 Tip: Continue to engage with your listeners by sending them emails regularly about your episode or by responding to their messages or comments on your social media, blog or website.

 That’s it!
 These are the things that you need to master to have a successful podcast.
 Cultivate your speaking skills, listen with empathy and speak with emotions.
-Also, learn to craft interesting and fun interview questions for your guests and continue to promote your podcast and keep your super listeners to grow your audience.
+Also, learn to craft interesting and fun interview questions for your guests, continue to promote your podcast and keep your super listeners because they can help you grow your audience.